ismaelw/laravel-php-latex/README.md

 # IMPORTANT NOTE

-I am working on a totally new version of this package.
-Please use the other one instead and help me with my progress by opening issues for every failure you may find.
+I was working on a totally new version of this package.
+Please use the other one.
 You can find the new package here: [ismaelw\LaraTeX](https://github.com/ismaelw/laratex)
+I'm not going on with the development of this package.

 ## Pre-requisites :